josh-h/sailmq/docs/en/Debug_In_Idea.md

 ```

 ### Step2: Start Broker
-1. The startup class for Broker is located in`org.apache.rocketmq.broker.BrokerStartup`
+1. The startup class for Broker is located in`org.sail.mq.broker.BrokerStartup`
 2. Create the `/rocketmq/conf/broker.conf` file or simply copy it from the official release package.
 ```shell
 # broker.conf